fusion407/Electronic-Dance-Music-Application/README.md

 Refer to my backend repository to setup the server.

-Fork and clone this repository, then run `npm start` in your console.
+Fork and clone this repository, then run `npm start` in your console to start react application.

 -------------